hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika -p postman.json
 ```

-You can use the combination of `--create-config` and `--postman` switches to convert the postman files to monika.config.
+You can use the combination of `--create-config` and `--postman` flags to convert the postman files to a monika.json config file.

 ## Prometheus